-- What is our message?
-We don't exist in silos, and the same applies to our respective health conditions.
-This campaign is not just about raising awareness of prostate cancer, but also the connection it has to mental health before, during, and after diagnosis.
+This effort is not just about raising awareness of prostate cancer, but also the connection it has to mental health before, during, and after diagnosis.
 Additionally, we seek to engage younger men in health awareness by including the other cancer specifically impacting men, testicular cancer - which is more commonly diagnosed in men age 14-35 - alongside their future risk of developing prostate cancer, which may already be affecting them via its impact on the older men in their lives (fathers, uncles, grandfathers, mentors, etc.).

 Performance Package Upgrades